 With Budget-Plan Express, you can use the full power of Office applications - prepare presentations, modify and analyze data, create charts and independently assemble business plans.

 Lesson 2.
 Part 1.
+Standard interfaces and tools of the program.
 In this lesson - work with projects.
 Create a new project.
 Content and structure of plans.
 Pages directories and other settings.

 Lesson 2.
 Part 2.
+Standard interfaces and tools of the program.
 In this Lesson is an overview of the interfaces.
 Timeline and planning horizon.
 Cash flow modeling.
 The contents of the main menu items.

 Lesson 2.
 Part 3.
+Standard interfaces and tools of the program.
 In this Lesson - the contents of the main menu items.
 Overview of the "general settings" form.
 Building "instant" graphs.
 Help about the program.

 Lesson 2.
 Part 4.
+Standard interfaces and tools of the program.
 In this Lesson are some forms of editing.
 Form "sales planning".
 Work with standard built-in tables.
 The “installment plan modeling” form and other editing forms.

 Lesson 2.
 Part 5.
+Standard interfaces and tools of the program.
 In this lesson - the preparation of reports.
 The general algorithm for calculating a business plan.
 Perform non-standard calculations.
 Example of preparing a business plan report in Word.

 Some operational plans cannot be initially standardized, since their content depends on the company's activities (for example, a sales plan).
 These data must be pre-structured, that is, reflect the analytical slice for the future business plan - by products, departments, suppliers, customers, etc.

 Lesson 3.
 Part 1.
+Data preparation and project settings before planning.
 In this Lesson - editing the form "General Settings".
 General data settings (tax mode, start year, etc.) Tax settings: set standard taxes.
 Methods of adjustment of tax payments.
 Simulation of non-standard accounting schemes (allocation of costs to stocks, capitalization of costs).

 Lesson 3.
 Part 2.
+Data preparation and project settings before planning.
 In this Lesson - editing the form "General Settings".
 Installation of the directory and new accounting period.
 Other settings: depreciation rates, trends (currencies, prices, etc.), number formats, financial and investment analysis (project performance indicators).

 Lesson 3.
 Part 3.
+Data preparation and project settings before planning.
 In this Lesson - the creation and editing of directories.
 Translation of texts of plans into other languages ("Translit").
 An example of creating a directory of "procurement and regulatory costs."
 Analytical structure of editable operational plans.

 Lesson 3.
 Part 4.
+Data preparation and project settings before planning.
 In this Lesson are opening balances and adjustment tables.
 How to create a named range for importing external data.
 Appointment and editing of the table "initial balances".
 Appointment and editing of the “adjustments” table.Before you begin planning in the program, create a simple table - which will reflect the main parameters of the project - by product (average annual price, sales volume seasonality, forecast prices, etc.), payments (installment terms for various customer categories), supplies (price , risks affecting price changes, consumption per unit of production, recommended stock, procurement schedule), etc.

 Lesson 4.
 Part 1.
+Operational planning - planning sales and cash receipts.
 In this Lesson is a cyclic and discrete model in planning.
 Planning methodology in cyclic and discrete projects (comparison table).
 Use of the seasonality factor in the balance of the revenue and expenditure side of the budget.
 An example for calculating the sales plan.
 How to calculate the trend of seasonality (example).

 When developing sales plans, the difference in planning approaches is always taken into account - in discrete and cyclical production.
 These are two fundamentally different models with their own features and approaches: discrete production does not imply the presence of seasonal cycles, on the contrary, cyclical production is represented as a process, with distinct annual (seasonal) cycles.

 Lesson 4.
 Part 2.
+Operational planning - planning sales and cash receipts.
 In this Lesson - analysis of examples of sales planning in two ways.
 An example of a sales plan calculation (taking into account seasonality factors) by the classical method - by annual values.
 An example of a sales plan calculation (taking into account seasonality factors) by interpolation.
 The final calculation of sales, taking into account safety stock and taxes (VAT).
 The final review of the methods and tools of sales.

 Sales planning is the planning of price and quantity (sales), taking into account the safety stock and taxes.
 Seasonal adjustment (seasonal fluctuations) is a seasonal adjustment of data.
 Seasonal adjustments allow better planning of price trends and risks.

 Lesson 4.
 Part 3.
+Operational planning - planning sales and cash receipts.
 In this Lesson - adjusting plans with the use of moving averages.
 Tools for modeling price trends (three models).
 The method of smoothing short-term fluctuations (example).
 Examples of working with an exponential smoothing model series.
 Short-term price forecast (example).

 The need for adjustments may not be related to the influence of external factors.
 For example, wholesale prices are more volatile than prices at subsequent stages in the sales chain.
 In this case, you can use the method of adjusting price fluctuations or the method of smoothing short-term fluctuations.

 Lesson 4.
 Part 4.
+Operational planning - planning sales and cash receipts.
 In this lesson - modeling the influence of external factors on the forecast price trends.
 Analysis of the example of price planning in conditions of turbulence (unpredictability) of markets.
 Application of the table of forecast trends to the price range (example).
 Some methods of sales planning (trade and construction project).
 Planning for the receipt of money (example).

 The method of adjusting price fluctuations (seasonal fluctuations) is used for adjustments to unforeseen price spikes associated with external factors.
 Planning for such risks (short-term price shocks) is especially important with a high degree of price elasticity of demand.

 Lesson 4.
 Part 5.
+Operational planning - planning sales and cash receipts.
 In this Lesson, there are examples of planning a receipt of money.
 Tools for planning deferred payments - “payment schemes”.
 An example of planning rental payments - once a quarter (quarterly payment).
 Example planning of complex payments - 30% advance payment and installment plan for 6 months.
 An example of creating a payment scheme and performing a test (control) calculation.

 The principle of setting “payment schemes” is universal and allows you to create payment models of any configuration - separately for each month and for each product, distributing them in specified periods.

 Lesson 4.
 Part 6.
+Operational planning - planning sales and cash receipts.
 In this Lesson is planning receivables.
 An example of the calculation of quarterly payments.
 The final calculation of the plans of "receipt of money" and "receivables".
 Analysis of the plan of receivables.
 Periods of maximum debtor risks.
 Findings.

 The receivables plan is an important element of the business plan, because all deferred payments, when calculating the project, fall into the group of receivables risks and are considered as part of the financial risks of the company.